yig/graphics101-pipeline/README.md

 require you to modify C++ code (`mesh.cpp`'s `computeTangentBitangent()` and `fancyscene.cpp`'s `vaoFromOBJPath()`).

 * Build and run and test that it is working correctly.
+If you run the `pipeline` program with the `-h` or `--help` flag, you should see the following:

+    pipeline [--width pixels] [--height pixels] [--screenshot path/to/save.png] [--quit] [path/to/scene.json]

-Here are the JSON scene files that will verify your output.
+* Here are the JSON
+scene files that will verify your output.
-Save screenshots by pressing the `s` key.
+Save screenshots by pressing the `s` key or by passing `--screenshot output.png` to the executable.
 Save a screenshot for each of the JSON scenes into an output subdirectory `screenshots`.

     * `phong_bunny.json`